victorhaggqvist/Twig-sort-by-field/README.md

 # Twig SortByField Extension [![](https://img.shields.io/travis/victorhaggqvist/Twig-sort-by-field.svg?style=flat)](https://travis-ci.org/victorhaggqvist/Twig-sort-by-field)
 A Twig Extension filter to sort an array of entries (objects or arrays) by an entry field.

-# Install
+## Install
 With composer

     composer require snilius/twig-sort-by-field

-# Sample
+## Sample
-The list could look like this, but obviously with more than one key per array .
+The list could look like this, but obviously with more than one key per array.

 ```php
 $base = array(
   array(